dlab-berkeley/Bash-Git/README.md

 No installation is necessary from your end - you only need an internet browser and a CalNet ID to log in.
 By using the DataHub, you can save your work and come back to it at any time.
-When you want to return to your saved work, just go straight to [Datahub](https://datahub.berkeley.edu), sign in, and you click on the `Bash-Git` folder.
+When you want to return to your saved work, just go straight to [Datahub](https://datahub.berkeley.edu), sign in, and click on the `Bash-Git` folder.
 Then click on `New` -> `Terminal` to open a terminal on DataHub.

 # Additional Resources